TritonDataCenter/smartos-live/src/fw/man/fwrule.5.md

     tcp
     udp
     icmp
+    icmp6

-The protocol can be one of tcp, udp or icmp.
+The protocol can be one of tcp, udp or icmp(6).
 The protocol dictates whether ports or types can be used (see the Ports section below).